 The AML/CTF Law defines a 'virtual currency' as a digital representation of value that is not issued or guaranteed by a central bank or a public authority, is not necessarily attached to a legally established currency and does not possess a legal status of currency or money but is accepted by persons as a means of exchange and can be transferred, stored and traded digitally.9

 'Safekeeping or administration service provider' shall, in accordance with the AML/CTF Law, 'mean the safekeeping or administration service provider of virtual assets or instruments enabling control over virtual assets, including the service of wallet custody'.10

 A 'custodian wallet service' is defined as a service to safeguard private cryptographic keys on behalf of customers, to hold, store and transfer virtual currencies.11

 The AML/CTF Law designates the CSSF as the competent supervisory authority for virtual assets and VASPs.
-The CSSF's role in this context is limited to registration, supervision and enforcement for anti-money laundering (AML) and counter-terrorist financing (CTF) purposes only.12
+The CSSF's role in this context is limited to registration, supervision and enforcement for AML and CTF purposes only.12